 Welcome to the Saint Catharine School Pre-Kindergarten

-Since September 2015, learning in our four-year-old classroom has been characterized by purposeful noise, activity, talking, singing, laughing, and learning together.
+Since September 2015, learning in our Pre-Kindergarten classroom has been characterized by purposeful noise, activity, talking, singing, laughing, and learning together.
 Each day, children learn important skills, practice positive decision-making and build self-confidence.
 Within this framework, teachers place a special focus on the development of social skills and self-directed play, two major goals of our early childhood classroom.

 Recent research supports the notion that planned, purposeful, and creative play is an essential component of the learning environment for young children.
 Our young scholars are learning to explore, experiment, and make discoveries for themselves within an environment of play, socialization, and through cognitive skill development in order to make sense of this world.

 Additionally, it is amazing to witness the day-to-day development of each child as he or she is afforded the opportunity to participate in various enrichment activities such as religion, music, art, media, physical education, and Spanish.
 These programs enable our preschoolers to engage in exciting adventures that allow them to use their creativity and imagination.
 Studies show that the learning of a second language may actually foster a richer cultural awareness as well as an increased expediency of math and verbal skills.

 The Pre-Kindergarten approaches literacy for students using the five senses: phonemic awareness, phonics, text comprehension, fluency, and vocabulary.
 This approach helps the teacher provide differentiated instruction through interactive activities and learning strategies.
 Students are also encouraged to learn basic technology skills as the school year progresses.